Oyèrónkẹ́ Oyěwùmí

-Oyèrónkẹ́ Oyěwùmí (born November 10, 1957) is a Nigerian gender scholar and full professor of sociology at Stony Brook University.
-She acquired her bachelor's degree in political science at the University of Ibadan in Ibadan, Nigeria and went on to pursue her graduate degree in Sociology at the University of California, Berkeley.
+Oyèrónkẹ́ Oyěwùmí (born 10 November 1957) is a Nigerian gender scholar and full professor of sociology at Stony Brook University.
+She acquired her bachelor's degree in political science at the University of Ibadan in Ibadan, Nigeria and went on to pursue her graduate degree in sociology at the University of California, Berkeley.
 Oyěwùmí is the winner of the African Studies Association's 2021 Distinguished Africanist Award, which recognizes and honours individuals who have contributed a lifetime of outstanding scholarship in African studies combined with service to the Africanist community.

 In her 1997 monograph, The Invention of Women: Making an African Sense of Western Gender Discourses, she offers a postcolonial feminist critique of Western dominance in African studies.
 The book won the American Sociological Association's 1998 Distinguished Book Award in the Gender and Sex category.

-Motive
+Early life and education

-Oyěwùmí began her educational journey at the University of Ibadan (UI), where she studied political science.
+Oyèrónkẹ́ Oyěwùmí was born on 10 November 1957 in Ògbómọ̀ṣọ́, Nigeria.
+She was educated at the University of Ibadan (UI), where she studied political science.
 During her time at UI, she took a sociology course that left a "deep impression," which influenced her to study sociology in graduate school.
-Then, in graduate school at the University of California at Berkeley, she enrolled in her first sociology of gender seminar.
+Then, in graduate school at the University of California, Berkeley, she enrolled in her first sociology of gender seminar.

-Through taking such a course, she states,"I was shocked by the grand and grandiose claims being made about women of all societies and from all times: claimed that women are powerless... because Western societies looked a certain way, then all other societies had to be like that."
+Through taking such a course, she states,I was shocked by the grand and grandiose claims being made about women of all societies and from all times: claimed that women are powerless... because Western societies looked a certain way, then all other societies had to be like that.

 Oyěwùmí was intrigued by these claims because, in her own culture, Yoruba do not use gender.
 Instead, in Yoruba, they express in terms of seniority.
 Furthermore, Oyěwùmí realized that various theories and concepts came from European and American experiences that may not have any relation to African societies.
 Understanding the implications of Western theories and concepts on non-western countries is an area of interest for Oyěwùmí.